What is Acute Lymphocytic Leukemia (ALL)?

 High risk: Children younger than 1 year or older than 9 years, and any child with a white blood cell count of 50,000 or more.

-However, your doctor will also take into account:
+However, your doctor (oncologist) will also consider:

 - The type of changes found in the cancer cell genes

 - Whether the cancer has spread to the brain and spinal cord, testicles, or certain other parts of the body